Verstappen stops out on track in first practice at Dutch GP due to gearbox problem

 The Championship leader, who has won the last three races including a domineering victory last week in Belgium, complained of a gearbox issue with smoke emerging from the back of his RB18.

-Verstappen departed the car and walked back to the pit lane amid a stunned silence in the grandstands, with the session red-flagged.
+Verstappen departed the car and walked back to the pit lane amid a stunned silence in the grandstands, with the session red-flagged as it emerged there was a transmission issue.

-The Dutchman was top of the standings when the session was stopped, before his time was soundly beaten as the field switched to soft tyres.
+The Dutchman was top of the leaderboard when the session was stopped, before his time on the hard compound was soundly beaten as the field switched to soft tyres.

+“We lost drive as he took a shift from fourth to fifth,” Christian Horner said.

+“We take the car back and need to fully understand that before the next session.”

 Register for free to continue reading